Luwero Triangle: Overview

 The area was notorious for the persecution of civilians during the Ugandan Bush War, between the rebel National Resistance Army and the government of Milton Obote.
-Many residents were either forcibly recruited or killed by both sides during the war, as Museveni's guerrilla forces started their advance from Kyankwanzi southeast toward Kampala.
+Many residents were either forcibly recruited, displaced or killed by both sides during the war, as Museveni's guerrilla forces started their advance from Kyankwanzi southeast toward Kampala.

+Much as the Luwero Triangle is famously known as a result of the Uganda bush war, it has rich cultural heritage and attracts both local and international tourists.
+It is also known for agriculture because of its fertile soils and good climate.

 The following Buganda districts constitute the Luweero Triangle: